 If your partner does not agree to a peace bond, there might be many delays before the court decides whether to give you a peace bond at a hearing.
 You should make a safety plan for you and your children.

 At a hearing, you have to tell the court why you think you need to be protected from your partner.
 Your partner also gets a chance to tell the court their side of the story.
 The court looks at the evidence and decides whether or not they should order a peace bond and what conditions it should include.

 You can have a lawyer represent you in court.
 Usually, you have to come to court to tell your side of the story.
 But you do not have to come if your partner agrees before the court date to sign a peace bond.

 Conditions in a peace bond

 Even though it is a court order, the peace bond will not give your partner a criminal record.
 But if your partner breaks any of the bond's conditions, call the police.
 Your partner might be charged with breaching a peace bond, which is a criminal offence.
 If he is found guilty, he can be sentenced to time in jail.

 Peace bonds are entered on the police information computer system.
 The police can arrest anyone who breaks any of the conditions.

 After you get a peace bond

 Keep a certified copy of the peace bond with you at all times.
-The police need to see it before they can do anything if your partner doesn’t follow the peace bond.
+The police need to see it before they can do anything if your partner does not follow the peace bond.

-You might also want to give a copy to other people.
-For example, if there is a condition that your partner cannot contact your child, you should give a copy of the peace bond to your child’s teacher or principal so that they can show it to the police if your partner tries to pick up your child from school.
+You might also want to give a copy to others.
+For example, if there is a condition that your partner cannot contact your child, you should give a copy of the peace bond to your child's school so that they can show it to the police if your partner tries to pick up your child from school.